usemsedge/Croesus/README.md

 - Detect why confidence is low (accent vs noise vs uncertainty) and specialize on that/alert the user.
 - Be more transparent to the user - provide some visualization on what the AI is doing.

-Croesus will help out voice recognition AIs on phone calls with clients.
+Croesus will help out voice recognition AIs on phone/online calls with clients.

-Features:
+# Core functionality
 - Input: .wav file
 - Model Layer 1: gets input accent, redirects to Layer 2 if confident enough
 - Model Layer 2: accent-specific model which parses the voice